Australian wool trade

 Australian wool exports

-Four countries (China, India, Italy and South Korea) account for 90% of all Australian wool exports.
+Four countries (China, India, Italy and Czechia) account for 95% of all Australian wool exports.
 This wool is processed into intermediate products which feed the global textile industries.

 The Australian Bureau of Agricultural and Resource Economics and Science publishes extensive information on Australian wool exports on an annual basis.